April 13

 ask him to call

-a silence would follow, a deep hollow silence that is now a labyrinth I go into in search of you
+a silence would then follow, a deep hollow silence that is now a labyrinth I go into in search of you

 are you ok son?